breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ```
 ## Referring to a Commit

 Now that you’ve created commits, how do you refer to a specific commit?
 GIT provides many ways to do so.
-Here are a few:
+Here there are a few:

 + By its SHA1 name (which you can get from `git log`).
 + By the first few characters of its SHA1 name.
 + By a head.
 For example, `HEAD` refers to the commit object referenced by *HEAD*.
-You can also use the name (such as master).
+You can also use the name (such as `master`).
 + Relative to a commit.
 Putting a caret (^) after a commit name retrieves the parent of that commit.
 For example, *HEAD^* is the parent of the current head commit.